aiforged/docs/docs/custom-service-code/basemodule/enums/verificationtype.md

 ### Best Practices

-* Use VerificationType filters to separate machine, human, and external contributions when analyzing history.
+* Use `VerificationType` filters to separate machine, human, and external contributions when analyzing history.
-* For auditability, pair VerificationType with VerificationStatus to capture both who/what set it and the outcome.
+* For auditability, pair `VerificationType` with `VerificationStatus` to capture both who/what set it and the outcome.
 * In blended flows (provider + service + HITL), order your logic to avoid overwriting important human inputs; append instead.

 ### FAQ

-* Q: What’s the difference between Provider and Service?
+* **Q: What’s the difference between Provider and Service?**
-  * A: Provider refers to the core extraction/model layer.
+A: Provider refers to the core extraction/model layer.
 Service refers to an explicit Verification Service configured to validate or enrich values.
-* Q: Should HITL actions be User or System?
+* **Q: Should HITL actions be User or System?**
-  * A: HITL user actions should be User; automated transitions are typically System.
+A: HITL user actions should be `User`; automated transitions are typically `System`.